 Skip to main content

-Photo Gallery (Argentine species)
+Photo Gallery record shots (Argentine species)

 Although I'm not a photographer I like carrying a "bridge" camera when I guide and, if I got time (because my priority is to show the birds to the people I guide), I try taking pictures to remember the birds and the great moments that we share while birding.
 I also like digiscoping with my phone through the spotting scope when possible.